spsaucier/clearspend-mobile/README.md

 Test new packages that are added with `snyk test packagename`

-# Apollo Server
+# Local Server

-## Run local Apollo Server
+## Setup

-1. Open terminal in `apolloserver` directory
+1. Open terminal in `restserver` directory (`cd restserver`)
-2. Install modules `npm install`
+2. Install modules with `npm install`
-3. Run `node index.js` from the `apolloserver` directory to start local server.
-Alternatively run the `yarn localserver` script from the main directory
-4. You should see output `Server ready at http://localhost:4000/`
-5. Follow the link to open the web server instance which will take you to https://studio.apollographql.com/sandbox/explorer.
-Here you can make test queries.

 ## Run local REST Server

-1. Open terminal in `restserver` directory
-2. Install modules `npm install`
+(Assumes the setup steps have been done)

-3. Run `node index.js` from the `restserver` directory to start local server.
+1. Run `node index.js` from the `restserver` directory to start local server.
 Alternatively run the `yarn restserver` script from the main directory
-4. You should see output `REST server listening on port 8000!`
+2. You should see output `REST server listening on port 8000!`